 Rheumatoid arthritis is a type of inflammatory arthritis that attacks the synovial membranes surrounding the lubricating fluid in the joints.
 The cartilage and tissues, the area around joints, and the bone surfaces are also affected.
 Rheumatoid arthritis creates stiffness, swelling, fatigue, fever and pain.

-Bee’s Note: In fact all kinds of arthritis are caused by the Primary Reasons for All Failing Health:
+Bee’s Note: In fact all kinds of arthritis are caused by the The Fives Primary Causes of All Failing Health:

 For more information see Inflammation & Infection are Natural Healing Processes.